OpenSteamClient/OpenSteamworks/OpenSteamworks/README.md

 - No access to some APIs, such as IClientVR
 - Limited access to some APIs, such as IClientCompat, IClientApps
 - Exact version match is required.
+- Native ConCommands do not work (custom ones work fine)

 #### Features
 - Poking and prodding around the locally running client.